An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

 Let us next consider the largest OSM instance in Figure~\ref{fig:hamlets:appendix}.
 It again reflects the same findings as obtained from the smaller instances.
 The instance consists of $n=4\,326$ hamlets in Switzerland with 10\% mixed updates ($N=433$) and is denser by a factor of about $2.3$ than hotels-CH (see Table~\ref{tab:osm}).
 There is quite some overlap of the different algorithms in terms of the solution size, yet the algorithms form the same general ranking pattern as observed before.
-Interestingly, while the MIS algorithms contribute some of the best solutions, they also show a variance of $\pm 50$ squares.
-In contrast, \glinea, the best of the approximation algorithms, is competing well and is more stable in terms of solution size and again about an order of magnitude faster than the MIS algorithms.
-The update-type dependent behavior of \misg\ with its significantly slower insertions is observed once more, making \misr\ the better choice for a mixed update model.
+The approach \glinea\ contributes best solutions in most of the rounds.
+Moreover, regarding the running time, \glinea\ is again about nearly an order of magnitude faster than the \indset algorithms, except for a few slower outliers.
+Comparing the two \indset approaches, \misr\ is significantly faster than \misg.

 Finally, Figure~\ref{fig:plot-opt-synth} shows the optimality ratios of the algorithms for small uniform and Gaussian instances with $n=1\,000$ squares.
-They confirm our earlier observations, but also show that for these small instances, \misg\ is about as fast as \misr\ for insertions and faster than \misr\ for deletions.
+They confirm our earlier observations, but also show that for these small instances, \misg\ and \misr\ are comparable in terms of running time.
 This is because the graph size and vertex degrees do not yet influence the running time of \misg\ strongly.
 Yet, as the next experiment shows, this changes drastically, as the instance size grows.